 Communities of Practice are groups of people that share a concern, a set of problems, or a passion about a topic, and who deepen their knowledge and expertise in these areas by interacting on an ongoing practice (Wegner et al, 2002).
 It is based on the assumption that learning is a social process versus a passive transfer of knowledge between expert and participant.
 This type of learning relies on a two-way direction of learning and knowledge.

 In order to implement equitable climate resilience, we need to work collaboratively to identify leverage points for transformational change.
 The community of practice model is based on cultivating relationships and social learning to support this type of change.

-- Develop a fundamental understanding of how to intentionally apply an equity lens on climate resilience work.
-Participants will return to their communities with a deeper understanding and ability to facilitate inclusion of marginalized populations in their community
+- Developed a fundamental understanding of how to intentionally apply an equity lens on climate resilience work.
+Participants returned to their communities with a deeper understanding and ability to facilitate inclusion of marginalized populations in their community

-- Identify and compile best practices to address commonly experienced challenges from the impacts of climate change through sharing, learning, and relationship building to enable action.
+- Identified and compiled best practices to address commonly experienced challenges from the impacts of climate change through sharing, learning, and relationship building to enable action.

-Everyone at the table will have access to exceptional speakers and workshop leaders that they’ve come to expect, only this time content is adapted to our new FCOP format.
-This format will be intentionally designed to empower participants with a regional roadmap that will guide actionable steps that center equity in local and regional climate decision making.
+Everyone at the table had access to exceptional speakers and workshop leaders that they’ve come to expect, only this time content is adapted to our new FCOP format.
+This format was intentionally designed to empower participants with a regional roadmap that will guide actionable steps that center equity in local and regional climate decision making.

-The format will begin with a large group keynote on climate migration in the northeast, followed by several modules within designated sub-topics.
-These groups will meet over the course of several weeks and then reconvene as a full group to share findings and participate in a panel discussion on financing.
-If health official guidance allows, an in-person networking reception will occur in Portland Maine in May 2021.
+The format began with a large group keynote on climate migration in the northeast, followed by several modules within designated sub-topics.
+These groups met over the course of several weeks and then reconvened as a full group to share findings and participate in a panel discussion on financing.

 Affordable and Accessible Housing